spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-matrix-media-repo.md

 ### Key backup and revoking

-Since your homeserver signing key file is modified by the playbook, a backup will be created in `HOMESERVER_DIR/config/DOMAIN.signing.key.backup`.
-If you need to remove/revoke old keys, you can restore from this backup or remove the MMR key ID from your `DOMAIN.signing.key` file.
+Since your homeserver signing key file is modified by the playbook, a backup will be created in `HOMESERVER_DIR/config/example.com.signing.key.backup`.
+If you need to remove/revoke old keys, you can restore from this backup or remove the MMR key ID from your `example.com.signing.key` file.

 Additionally, its recommended after revoking a signing key to update your homeserver config file (`old_signing_keys` field for Synapse and `old_private_keys` for Dendrite).
 See your homeserver config file for further documentation on how to populate the field.